evkx/evkx.github.io/content/guides/understandingrange/_index.md

 The temperature affects the range in different ways.
 If it is cold, the air is denser and has a higher aerodynamical drag.

 In addition, warm and cold weather could increase the car's consumption of air condition systems.
+On a really cold day you could end up spending 20-30% of the battery to heating the cabin.

 ### The driving style